NOTICE OF RIGHT TO INSPECT PUBLIC RECORDS

-By law, under the Inspection of Public Records Act, every person has the right to inspect public records of a public body.
-The Act also makes compliance with requests to inspect public records an integral part of the routine duties of the officers and employees of The Bernalillo County District Attorney’s Office.
+By law, under the Inspection of Public Records Act, every person has the right to inspect public records of The Bernalillo County District Attorney’s Office.
+Compliance with requests to inspect public records is an integral part of the routine duties of the officers and employees of The Bernalillo County District Attorney’s Office.

 Requests to inspect public records should be submitted to the records custodian, located below.

-A person desiring to inspect public records may submit a request to the records custodian orally, in writing, or electronically.
-However, the procedures and penalties prescribed by the Act apply only to written or electronic requests.
-A written or electronic request must contain the name, address and telephone number of the person making the request.
+A person desiring to inspect public records may submit a request to the records custodian orally or in writing.
+However, the procedures and penalties prescribed by the Act apply only to written requests.
+A written request must contain the name, address and telephone number of the person making the request.
 Written requests may be submitted in person or sent via US mail, email or facsimile.
 The request must describe the records sought in sufficient detail to enable the records custodian to identify and locate the requested records.

 Procedures for Requesting Copies and Fees

 If a person requesting inspection would like a copy of a public record, a reasonable fee may be charged.
 The fee for printed documents 8.5 inches by 11 inches or smaller is 75 cents per page.
 The fee for larger documents is 1 dollar per page.
 The fee for CD or DVD is $10 per disc.
 There is no fee for electronically disseminated documents.
 The records custodian may request that applicable fees for copying public records be paid in advance, before the copies are made.
-A receipt indicating that the fees have been paid for making copies of public records will be provided upon request to the person requesting the copies.
+A receipt indicating that the fees have been paid will be provided upon request to the person requesting the copies.